oneclick/rubyinstaller.org-website/index.md

 ### [Online Rails Programming Course](http://pragmaticstudio.com/rails)

-If you're looking to create Ruby on Rails web apps, you'll learn how to build a complete Rails 4 app step-by-step in this online course also from The Pragmatic Studio.
+If you're looking to create Ruby on Rails web apps, you'll learn how to build a complete Rails 4 app step-by-step in this online course also from The Pragmatic lpathum778@gmail.com/pathum25